• Skip to primary navigation

 Final Verdict

-ESG investing tools are made for benchmarking environmental performance against the leading global companies.
+ESG investing tools are made to benchmark environmental performance against leading global companies.
 They have business platforms.

 These tools help you check and report your environmental, social, and governance performance.
-We have highlighted the most reputable tools you can use for that purpose.
-So, you can make your choice depending on your needs.
+We have highlighted the most reputable tools for that purpose so you can make your choice depending on your needs.

 Related Resources